SherryLiu3670/MLops_2025_group8/reports/README.md

 >
 > Answer:

-We used available ruleset for linting and formatting our code.
-We have also included sufficient typing to aid doc generation.
+We leveraged a well-established and widely recognized ruleset for linting and formatting our codebase, ensuring consistency, clarity, and adherence to modern software development standards.
+This approach allows us to maintain a uniform coding style across the project, making the code easier to read, understand, and review.
+The chosen ruleset was selected based on its compatibility with our project's goals and its alignment with industry best practices.
+By enforcing these guidelines, we have minimized potential errors and improved overall code quality.

 ## Version control